Things to do in London

 London's architecture is an eclectic fusion of opulent tradition, vibrant street art, and cutting-edge modernity, with buildings as daring and diverse as Londoners themselves.

-Welcome to London, where you can journey from Romanesque gems to Baroque chef d'oeuvres as you seek out your next adventure.
-From the iconic Big Ben to the modern Shard, London offers a unique juxtaposition of old and new, providing a myriad of things to do in London for every kind of traveler.
+London architecture ranges from Romanesque to Baroque.
+From the iconic Big Ben to the modern Shard, the city offers a unique juxtaposition of old and new.
+In London, there’s a myriad of things to do.

 Upon its completion in 1986, the glass, concrete, and glinting stainless steel cladding shocked the public.
 But there was a functional motive for its aesthetic beyond Rogers' desire to “play a game with light and shadow.”